 • Fire sticks, tiki torches, batons and fireworks are prohibited.

-• Only registered camping vehicles are permitted: RVs, campers, trailers and camper vans.
+- Only units registered as: motor homes, travel trailers, fifth wheels or tent trailers are permitted.
 Truck/SUV tents, designed specifically to attach to your truck/SUV and convert it into a living space are permitted.
-Sleeping in your car, an unconverted van or box truck is not permitted.
+Sleeping in any vehicle not specifically registered as a camping vehicle is not permitted.

-• Once inside, RVs/vehicles must not be moved except when vacating the campground.
+- Once inside, camping vehicles must not be moved except when vacating the campground.

-• There are no in/out privileges for camping vehicles.
+- There are no in/out privileges for vehicles in the campground.